JSTOR-Labs/plant-humanities/docs/sunflower.md

 ### Range and Cultivation

-So, how did the common sunflower come to look the way that it does today?
-That facet of the history of _Helianthus annuus_ is enmeshed with convergences of plant and human mobility.
-We can chart that movement by using maps to study the locations associated with plant distribution, fossilized remains, visual representations, and other forms of evidence.
-The earliest known sunflower remains—charred seeds—tell us that humans used _H. annuus_ in central Tennessee by 5000 BP and parts of eastern North America by 3000 BP.
+So, how did _Helianthus annuus_ come to look the way that it does today?
+The common sunflower was cultivated by humans, and the history of that process is enmeshed with convergences of plant and human mobility.
+We can chart that movement by using maps to study the locations associated with plant distribution, fossilized remains, and other forms of evidence.
+The earliest known sunflower remains—charred seeds—tell us that humans used _H._ _annuus_ in central Tennessee by 5000 BP and parts of eastern North America by 3000 BP.
 It is likely that, in the pre-5000 BP context, indigenous peoples transported wild sunflowers to their campsites, where the plants became stabilized and later cultivated by humans to possess favorable traits.
-Plants with large flower heads were selected over smaller ones to increase seed production.
 <param ve-map center="0.040297, -71.224280" zoom="3.8" marker-type="circle" stroke-width="0" fill-opacity="1">